A project of the Partnership for a New American Economy

 Due in part to some of the challenges students face remaining in the state after graduation, Connecticut is currently short of the professional workers it needs in critical STEM areas, fields that help the state’s economy remain innovative and competitive.
 According to the nonpartisan advocacy group Change the Equation, from 2009 to 2011 2.8 STEM jobs were posted online in Connecticut for every one unemployed STEM worker in the state.

 Connecticut may also need to recruit immigrants to address a looming shortage of medical professionals.
-By 2020, the federal government has estimated Connecticut could be short almost 21,800 registered nurses.
-Immigrants are already playing a major role in filling these projected labor gaps: in 2012, 28 percent of physicians in the state were graduates of foreign medical schools, who tend to be overwhelmingly immigrant.
+By 2030, the federal government has estimated Connecticut could be short almost 3,259 registered nurses.
+Immigrants are already playing a major role in filling these projected labor gaps.
+In 2012, 28 percent of physicians in the state were graduates of foreign medical schools, who tend to be overwhelmingly immigrant.

 Foreign seasonal and temporary workers are also helping to create jobs in Connecticut.
+Between 1990 and 2010, Connecticut's supply of less-skilled workers born in the U.S. dropped by 167,480.
+Over that same period, the state's foreign-born, less-skilled labor force grew by 65,977, leaving a difference of 101,503 openings that immigrants could be filling.
 According to the US Department of Labor, Connecticut employers were granted certifications to bring in 600 workers on H-2B visas in fiscal year 2011.
 One study by the Partnership for a New American Economy and the American Enterprise Institute found that for every 100 H-2B visa workers, 464 jobs are created or preserved for American born workers.
 In Connecticut, that means the visas authorized in FY 2011 supported almost 2,800 American jobs.

 However, the H-2B visa can be costly and cumbersome to attain.
 Employers typically spend $2,500 for each H-2B visa they sponsor, and must apply to multiple federal agencies in the process, waiting eight weeks for an answer.
 With a more streamlined visa program, the job benefit to the state could be even greater.